-Then they were silent, and they did not find a word (ULT)
+Then they were silent, and they did not find a word (ULT) They knew that these charges were true, so there was absolutely nothing they could say in response (UST)

 The implication is that the accused said nothing because they knew that Nehemiah's charges were true.
-If it would be clearer in your language, you could say that explicitly.
+If your readers would misunderstand this, you could say that explicitly.
 Alternate translation: "They knew that these charges were true, so they were silent.
 They could not answer a single word."
 (See: Assumed Knowledge and Implicit Information)

-Then they were silent, and they did not find a word (ULT)
+Then they were silent, and they did not find a word (ULT) They knew that these charges were true, so there was absolutely nothing they could say in response (UST)

 These two phrases mean similar things.
 Nehemiah uses the repetition to emphasize how completely guilty the accused people were.
-If it would be clearer in your language, you could combine these phrases.
+If your readers would misunderstand this, you could combine these phrases.
 Alternate translation: "there was absolutely nothing they could say in response."
 (See: Parallelism)

 - our brothers

 - your brothers

-- the Jews
+- the lews

 - to the nations